 we want to change the world

-Bringing dignity to individuals, communities and nations through meaningful employment sounds like a lofty vision.
-The question is, how can we achieve this on a massive scale?
-After years of working in the developing world, we at Newdea discovered a little-known economic model that has had a dramatic effect in creating millions of jobs and getting even more people out of poverty.
-The following White Paper will explain this model in detail – where it has been successful and how Newdea, with the use of technology and additional methodologies, intends to build on it to speed up economic growth while providing bottom-up accountability.
-In this note I will introduce some of the key concepts that the White Paper explores in depth.
+Bringing dignity to individuals, communities and nations in the developing world through meaningful employment sounds like a lofty vision.
+The question is, how can this be done on a massive scale?
+After years of working in the developing world, Newdea has discovered a little-known economic model that has historically created millions of jobs and delivered even more people out of poverty.
+Continue reading to learn how Newdea plans to turbocharge this model with proprietary technologies and methodologies in order to accelerate economic growth while providing bottom-up accountability.

 In the early 1960s, the economist Clark Kerr introduced three theories of economic development that described the developing world.
-The first theory was the Dependency Theory.
-In it, countries that rely on aid and loans from the developed world’s governments for survival experience a loss of sovereignty and the reduction of their people to a managed state of poverty and dependency, robbing them of dignity.
-The second theory, he called the Convergence Theory.
-Convergence is where countries look to the developed world’s private sector for financing.
-This paradigm requires countries to converge with the needs of the private sector to attract their investments.
-Create the right economic environment and business and investors will come.
-Jobs will be created, tax revenues will increase, new infrastructure will make life easier.
-The last theory, Kerr called the Divergence Theory.
-This is where, due to conflict or dictatorship, countries cut themselves off from the developed world.
-In this case, poverty usually becomes extreme and corruption prevails.
+The first was the Dependency Theory: countries that rely on aid and loans from the developed world’s governments for survival experience a loss of sovereignty and the reduction of their people to a managed state of poverty and dependency, robbing them of dignity.

-For over a decade, Newdea has been active in over 190 countries providing software to facilitate governments’, business’, charities’, and foundations’ tracking of social impact.
-The relationships we have built with heads of state, the CEOs of major corporations, and leaders from the social sector have helped us to gain insight from each perspective on a better model for convergence, leaving the company uniquely situated now to help countries pivot from dependency to convergence and begin on the path towards true, sustainable economic freedom.
+For over a decade, Newdea has been doing business in over 190 countries providing a software platform to help governments, businesses, charities, and foundations track social impact.
+The relationships we have built with heads of state, CEOs, and leaders from the social sector have helped us to gain insight on a better model for convergence and help developing countries pivot from dependency to convergence and a path towards true, sustainable economic freedom.

-On top of our international reach and deep experience, we have methodically analyzed countless efforts to provide economic prosperity in these countries.
-Global trends in big data have become a feature of those analyses, disclosing the specific opportunities for the developing world that driven our investigations into the new possibilities in this area.
-This work on both the data and development sides of our organization has culminated in Newdea’s new approach: one that melds policy – always that of the government in question – cutting edge technology and user communities to jump-start the convergence process.
-Our approach is based on the power of big data, its significance as a sovereign resource, and the growth and vast potential of blockchain technology.
+In addition to our deep international reach and experience, we have methodically analyzed countless efforts to provide economic prosperity in these countries.
+Global trends in big data have provided a new perspective on new opportunities for the developing world.
+Our work on both the data and development sides gave rise to our new business approach: a comprehensive model that melds growth-oriented policy, cutting edge technology and user communities to jump-start the convergence process.
+Our model combines top-down policy prescriptions, the power of big data (and its significance as a sovereign resource) and bottom-up user communities, all enhanced by blockchain technology.